sammiepius/bookhub/README.md

-Bookhub
+##Bookhub
-A decentralized marketplace built on the NEAR protocol, where people  can both buy and sell books on the NEAR blockchain
+A decentralized marketplace built on the NEAR protocol, where people can buy and sell books on the NEAR blockchain